Brexit: Patents Dos and Don'ts

 Brexit: A few important Dos and Don’ts ahead of the UK’s exit from the EU

-With the UK potentially leaving the EU on 29th March, here are a few important “Dos and Don’ts” with respect to Patents and Supplementary Protection Certificates (SPCs).
+With the UK leaving the EU on either 31 October or earlier if no deal is agreed by MPs, here are a few important “Dos and Don’ts” with respect to Patents and Supplementary Protection Certificates (SPCs).
 The most important thing to remember is that Brexit will not affect Dehns’ ability to continue handling all of your patent needs as before, and that we are here to take care of your Intellectual Property, whatever the outcome.

 - DON’T worry about your patents!

 Your patents and applications will not be affected by Brexit, whether there is a deal or not.

 In particular, European applications/patents are unaffected.
 The European Patent Convention (EPC) provides the legal framework for European patents and applications.
 This is an international treaty which is administered by the European Patent Office (EPO).
 Both the EPC and the EPO are completely independent of the EU.
 The EPC already has non-EU signatories and the UK will remain a contracting state of the EPC even after the UK leaves the EU.
 This means that the UK can still be designated and European patent attorneys based in the UK will continue to have the right to represent their clients before the EPO.

 - DO wait to see how the law develops for supplementary protection certificates (SPCs)!